Skip to main content

 What is the best productivity app for most people?

-Todoist is the safest pick for most people because task capture is fast, recurring tasks work well, and the app stays easy to trust after months of use.
+Todoist is the safest pick for most people because task capture is fast, recurring tasks work well, and the app stays easy to trust after months of use without demanding you redesign your life around it.

 Is Notion still a productivity app or a project tool?